Universal Language Modeling

 Intel Development Tools Used

 The project made use of Jupyter* notebook on the Intel AI DevCloud (using Intel Xeon Scalable processors) to write the code and for visualization purposes.
-Information from the Intel® AI Academy forum was also used for optimization purposes with Intel Xeon processors.
+Information from the Intel® AI Developer Program forum was also used for optimization purposes with Intel Xeon processors.
 The code used can be found in this GitHub* repository or in this Fast.ai original implementation by Jeremy Howard.
-Some adjustments for optimization on this architecture can be found here.

-Sign up for the Intel AI Academy and access essential learning materials, community, tools, and technology to boost AI development.
+Sign up for the Intel® AI Developer Program and access essential learning materials, community, tools, and technology to boost AI development.
 Apply to become an AI student ambassador and share expertise with other student data scientists and developers.